MixolydianV/azuresprintseries-devops/Challenge2/README.md

 Create a YAML pipeline to build your code and produce artifacts for deployment.
 A build should have the associated Work Items and Commits attached.
 The build should only trigger on Pull Requests on the master branch.

 ## Hints
-- Building all the services seperately using multiple YAML files may take longer but will provide you more flexability in the future and reduce the time spent waiting for a build to finish, you can leverage build filters to only rebuild code that has changed.
+- Building all the services seperately using multiple YAML files may take longer but will provide you more flexibility in the future and reduce the time spent waiting for a build to finish, you can leverage build filters to only rebuild code that has changed.

 ## Helpful resources
 - [Build, test, and deploy .NET Core apps](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/dotnet-core?view=azure-devops])